Gia/IRL Is The New Plus-Size Clothing Brand On The Block

 The Gigi skirt is the second part of the killer combo.
 The tie-front sash detail is ideal for creating some shape and accentuating the curves of the wearer.
 Paired together with the top, the Gigi set would make a cute dinner-and-drinks look.

 The Allie maxi dress has all the makings of a quintessential wedding guest dress or even a bridesmaid look.
-The soft pastel coloring is romantic and light, which are just what you want when celebrating a lovely wedded couple.
-The tie-front detail is the cherry on top bringing the whole look together.
+The soft pastel coloring is romantic and light, which is just what you want when celebrating a lovely wedded couple.
+The tie-front detail is the cherry on top that brings the whole look together.

 This dress is meant to be worn to party all night long.
 From clubbing in Miami to a big Vegas birthday celebration, the Maya mini oozes sex appeal.
 The rust color is a universal favorite hue and the Grecian toga detailing is EVERYTHING.